swagnercarena/hgmca/README.rst

 ``HGMCA`` is a source separation package primarily aimed towards use on the Cosmic Microwave Background.
 The software package includes implementations of gmca and hgmca as described in `Wagner-Carena et al 2019 <https://arxiv.org/abs/1910.08077>`_.
 For ease of use, we have included a number of `demos <https://github.com/swagnercarena/hgmca/blob/s2let/demos>`_ with the code.

-Quick Installation (~2 Minutes)
+Quick Installation NERSC
 -------------------------------
 If you intend to use gmca or hgmca together with the scale discretized wavelet transform, you will need to install ``s2let``.
 The instructions for installation on the `s2let website <http://astro-informatics.github.io/s2let/scratch_install.html>`_ will not work for us, so we have detailed our own here.
-We have pre-compiled the s2let binary for a few processors to avoid the more lengthy (but also more robust) process in the full installation instructions.
+We have pre-compiled the s2let binary for NERSC.
+Using the code on other systems will require following the longer installation instructions.

 1. Clone the repo for hgmca: